 The breast shield should be worn during feeding while the milk collection breast shells should be strictly worn only between feedings, otherwise the baby won’t have access to the nipple it so desperately craves.

-While there are many milk collection shells out there on the market, one should be wary of what one puts on one’s nipples.
+While there are many milk collection shells out there on the market, you should be wary of what you put on your nipples.

 Not all products are the same and some can do more harm than good.